-In our view talendet scientists are the key to Germany's economic future.
+In our view, talented scientists are the key to Germany's economic future.
 This has to be supported.
-Therefore Nanotec Electronic is one of the sponsors of Germany Scholarship.
+Therefore Nanotec Electronic is one of the sponsors of Deutschlandstipendium.

 Photo: Andreas Heddergott